 Cracked Archive - News

-Staying current with the news is like trying to put tiny tuxedos on a swarm of angry hornets.
+Keeping up with the news is like trying to build pyramids out of sand.

-Trying to keep up with the news is like trying to dry out a flooded basement with a sponge.
+Keeping up with the news is like trying to decipher a 'Westworld' timeline.

 We're about to have the Legion Of Doom running this country.
 And we aren't talking about the awesomely spiked tag team of wrestling fame.

 We're not sure how to tell you this, but while you were off having a holiday, the news kept happening.
 And happening.

 It's our responsibility as Americans to delve into the details of his absurd anti-immigration strategy and expose the utter nonsense of it all.